 Associate Director of Special Projects

 Aaron Dilliplane has been with JASGP since 2009, previously serving as Assistant Director.
-Since 2016, Aaron has overseen the Subaru Cherry Blossom Festival, the US-Japan Business and Public Policy Series, and Japanese Classroom programs among other responsibilities.
+Aaron steers JASGP programs committee and manages several major programs, including: the Subaru Cherry Blossom Festival, the US-Japan Business and Public Policy Series, and Japanese Classroom.
+Aaron also led the post merger re-brand project that was completed in 2018.

 Aaron earned B.A.s in Political Science and Japanese Studies, graduating with honors from Gettysburg College (PA).
 He also speaks Japanese fluently, having passed the JLPT Level 2 in 2007.
 Prior to joining JASGP, he worked as an Assistant Language Teacher in Tsushima City (Nagasaki, Japan) where he taught elementary, junior high, and adult English classes.
 Aaron is an avid reader and aspiring National Park adventurer.